sam-don/t3a3/README.md

 #### Running the app

-1. Create a .env file in the root directory and add the necessary variables
+1. Create a .env file in the root directory and add the necessary variables (follow env_example.txt)

 2. Export the environment variables `FLASK_APP` and `FLASK_ENV` if not done through the .env file